Lutsun/Project_Python_exam/README.md

 # Project_Python_exam
-💾 File Backup & Integrity Checker:
+💾 File Backup & Integrity Checker

 A Python application that allows you to: